Thank you, Mr. Chair,

-Let me join others in welcoming the Head of the Mission to Moldova, Dr. Claus Neukirch back to the Permanent Council and thank him for his report.
+I join others in warmly welcoming Ambassador Keiderling back to the Permanent Council and I thank her for her report.

 We commend the Mission for continuing with delivering on its important work amidst the changing regional circumstances and challenges following the Russian Federation’s full-scale aggression against Ukraine, and the repercussions for Moldova.

 In this context, the field mission plays a pivotal role when it comes to maintaining peace and stability in the region and preventing an escalation between the Sides of Nistru/Dniester.
 This includes, among other things, monitoring visits to the security zone and border areas as well as exchanging views, experiences, and good practices on reducing the risk of explosives related to Small-Arms and Light Weapons.
 The Mission also fosters confidence-building through facilitating dialogue and cooperation.

 The Russian Federation’s ongoing aggression against Ukraine has had severe impacts for Moldova.
 The influx of refugees, rising energy prices and increased pressure on national institutions has placed a heavy burden on the Moldovan authorities.
 Norway recognizes that these challenges require a cross-dimensional approach in our efforts to support Moldova.
 This year Norway further increased the civillian support to Moldova under the Nansen Programme by 500 million Norwegian Kroner.
 Norway has also provided around 350 million kroner in humanitarian aid in Moldova since Russia´s full-scale invasion.
 Norway also aligned itself with the EU’s restrictive measures imposed in response to attempts to destabilize Moldova.